geodynamics/aspect/cookbooks/steinberger/doc/steinberger.md

 To use the projected density approximation, we need to specify it as the form of the equations we want to use, and we need to provide a field that the density values can be interpolated on.
-The first part is handled in the &lsquo;Formulation&rsquo; section of the input file.
+The first part is handled in the 'Formulation' section of the input file.
 This is where we can select the projected density approximation as the formulation we want to use for the mass conservation equation.
 The temperature equation uses the real density (rather than a reference profile) as well.

-To allow for the interpolation, we create a compositional field that we call &lsquo;density_field.&rsquo; We assign the field the type &lsquo;density,&rsquo; so that knows that this is the field it should use to compute the density gradient required to solve the equations. does not need to solve an equation for this field, it only needs to interpolate the density values onto it.
-This is covered by the compositional field method &lsquo;prescribed field.&rsquo; For fields of this type, the material model provides the values that should be interpolated onto the field.
+To allow for the interpolation, we create a compositional field that we call 'density_field.'
+We assign the field the type 'density,' so that knows that this is the field it should use to compute the density gradient required to solve the equations. does not need to solve an equation for this field, it only needs to interpolate the density values onto it.
+This is covered by the compositional field method 'prescribed field.'
+For fields of this type, the material model provides the values that should be interpolated onto the field.

 ``` prmfile